alagappan7/studentform/README.md

-FrontEnd application developed using Angular
+FrontEnd application developed using Angular.
-Linked to already developed server environment
+Linked to already developed server environment.
 List the data of all students in the database in a table.
-Forms used for adding new users
+Forms used for adding new users.
 Edit operations and delete operations can also be performed.

 # MyFirstapp